The

 tells us that St Patrick travelled throughout Ireland on his evangelical

-mission and found a devout people who respected the land and the nature
+mission and found a devout people who respected the land and the

 ST